Let’s start with the basics:

 It’s not just the glazing that has an impact on the thermal performance of your windows and doors; frame material, special coatings, and gas fillings all play a part, too.

-The inner and outer layers of Klarwindows 3-layered windows feature a low-emission coating.
+The inner and outer layers of Klarwindows triple-glazing windows and doors feature a low-emission coating.
 This significantly reduces heat radiation on the surface and simultaneously reflects warmth back into the room.

 Another way to boost the spec of your windows is to choose a product with an inert gas filling.
 Klarwindows triple-glazed units feature an argon filling between each of the glass panes.
 Argon is heavier than air, which means that the air circulation between the panes is reduced when it is cold on one side and warm on the other.